src-d/minhashcuda/README.md

             for performance considerations.

 **seed** the random generator seed for reproducible results.

+**deferred** if set to anything except 0, disables the initialization of WMH parameters with
+             random numbers.
+In that case, the user is expected to call mhcuda_assign_random_vars() afterwards.

 **devices** bitwise OR-ed CUDA device indices, e.g. 1 means first device, 2 means second device,
             3 means using first and second device.
 Special value 0 enables all available devices.